Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 The Best Days to Be in Mexico City for Christmas

-Mexico City puts up the Zocalo decorations and pista de hielo, the free public ice rink, around December 1, and they stay up until Three Kings Day on January 6.
-The sweet spot for families is December 15 through January 5, which captures the posada season, Noche Buena, and Reyes Magos.
+The city puts up the Zocalo decorations and the pista de hielo, the free public ice rink, around December 1.
+They stay up until Three Kings Day on January 6.
+The sweet spot for families is December 15 through January 5, which captures posada season, Noche Buena, and Reyes Magos.

 Skip Noche Buena itself, December 24, if you want restaurants and shops open.
 Most close from late afternoon December 24 through midday December 25.
 Plan that day as a hotel-pool day or join a Christmas Eve dinner at a hotel restaurant that stays open for tourists.